preetiac/atchai-hugo/content/about-us.md

 +++

 Established in 2010, Atchai is a digital consultancy and development house based in London, UK.
-We work closely with clients to develop innovative digital products.
+We work closely with clients to [develop innovative digital products](/we-develop/product-development), specialising in [data-driven web applications](/we-develop/data-web-applications) and [conversational UI / chatbots](/we-develop/conversational-ui-chatbots).

 Our work is driven by new technology, user centred design and [Agile methodologies](/about-us/how-we-work).
 What makes us different is the team we work with; all our people are experts in their field and have world-class credentials to back it up.
 We are a small, specialised team and we offer a highly personal and collaborative service to our clients.